rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/DippingButter.rst

 Directions
 ----------
-1. Put all ingredients in a small pot over low heat, and melt into a glorious combination.
+1. Put all ingredients in a small pot over low heat and melt into a glorious combination.

 Variation